kyang5/coursedescriptions/source/masters_overview.rst

 if your interest is particularly stimulated by an elective more strongly associated with another program.

+The :doc:`madh`
-A separate interdisciplinary program, partnered with Computer Science, is the :doc:`madh`.
+is a separate interdisciplinary program, partnered with Computer Science.

 **Administrative and admissions information** for the graduate program is in a separate graduate handbook, with formats